Our experienced Athens DUI lawyers are available 24/7 to discuss your case at 404.816.8777. Call us today – we offer a free consultation.

 Contact us today to discuss your DUI case with our dedicated Athens DUI lawyers at 404.816.8777.
 Our DUI defense lawyers are experienced in trying DUI cases as well as handling license suspension actions.
 We can review your case and prepare a strategy for your Athens DUI criminal case and your license suspension action.

-Once a proper request for a license suspension hearing is made, what happens next?
+I made a proper request for a license suspension hearing in my Athens DUI case, what happens next?

 The scope of the hearing is very limited: